nondescriptpointer/mtmigrate/README.md

 It is primarily target towards FLAC files as these are lossless and 2 rips of the same CD should be binary compatible if the same encoding settings were used.

-It is a reimplementation of my original tool [whatmigrate] in Rust.
+It is a reimplementation of my original tool [whatmigrate][whatmigrate] in Rust.
 [whatmigrate]: https://github.com/ThomasColliers/whatmigrate

 ## Dependencies